AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ![Validation data example](validation_example.jpg)

+### Data augmentation
+I have used only one augmentation technique: converting image to HSV colorspace.
+Mostly because of V channel.
+Since it is more robust to changes in the lighting conditions.

 ## Training
 So far I have tried 2 network architectures.
 First is AlexNet-like network and second is VGG-like.